Frequently Asked Questions

 - We have five private testing booths in two rooms, each equipped with a password-protected computer hooked up to the Webster network, and each visible through glass to proctors.
 In the event that two students are taking the same test at the same time, we will try to seat them in separate rooms.

 - During Webster's spring and fall semesters, we are open from 8:30 a.m. to 7 p.m.
 Monday-Thursday and 8:30 a.m. to 4:30 p.m. on Friday, although some tests have more restricted hours.
 We require 24 business hours for all testing appointments, and do not accommodate walk ins or day of appointments.
-During breaks and in the summer, we are open 8:30 a.m. to 4:30 p.m. with evening hours by appointment one or two nights a week.
+During breaks and in the summer, we are open 8:30 a.m. to 4:30 p.m. with evening hours two nights a week.

 - Students who miss a testing appointment need to secure an approval from the course instructor to take the exam in the Testing Center again.
 Students will be allowed one appointment reschedule per exam, any additional reschedules will not be allowed unless the Testing Center is given permission from the course instructor.
 Webster students with ADA accommodations with the ARC, will be handled on a case by case basis.